schlosrat/FlightPlan/README.md

 ### Interplanetary Transfer Maneuvers (only available if a planet is the selected target)
 * **Interplanetary Transfer**

-## Take a Trip to Minmus
+## Example: Take a Trip to Minmus
 ### Step 1: Match Planes
-Here we can see a plane change maneuver has been planned and is ready to execute.
+Here we're stating out in a nicely equatorial Low Kerbin Orbit.
+As we want to go to Minmus, the first step is to get into a new cricular orbit that's co-planar with the target.
+We can see that the necessary plane change maneuver has been planned and is ready to execute.
 ![Flight Plan: Match Planes with Minmus 1](https://i.imgur.com/1Se5ET3.png)

 Here we can see that K2-D2 has been activated.
-The Flight Plan status has been updated to show that we're execuring the planned maneuver, and K2-D2 is reporting its status indicating it's turning the vessel to point in the right direction for the planned burn.
+The Flight Plan status has been updated to show that we're execuring the planned maneuver, and K2-D2 is reporting its status indicating the vessel is turning to point in the right direction for the planned burn.
 ![Flight Plan: Match Planes with Minmus 2](https://i.imgur.com/eHeOimz.png)

 Here we can see K2-D2's status indicates we're warping to the burn.
 The Flight Plan status is unchanged.